hoangvvo/benzene/docs/getting-started.md

 wss.on("connection", wsHandle);
 ```

 As you can see, we reuse the same `Benzene` instance that is used inside `httpHandler`.
-We also create a `ws` server instance and respond to `connection` event using the handler created by `wsHandler`.
+We also create a `ws` server instance and respond to `connection` event using the handler created by `makeHandler`.